-We can face a common challenge while attempting zonal isolation during primary cementing: the resulting lack of “good bond” – as measured with cement logs – across permeable zones.
-This is typically seen as a sudden decrease in cement presence (increase in CBL amplitude or decrease in Attenuation in sonic logs or a clearer image, maybe some green or even red, in ultrasonic logs) overlapping with lower gamma-ray readings or micro-fracture formations.
+We all want to achieve an excellent cement job every time, we pride ourselves in achieving this. can face a common challenge while attempting zonal isolation during primary cementing: the resulting lack of “good bond” – as measured with cement logs – across permeable zones.
+This is typically seen as a sudden decrease in cement presence (an increase in CBL amplitude or decrease in Attenuation in sonic logs or a clearer image, maybe some green or even red, in ultrasonic logs) overlapping with lower gamma-ray readings or micro-fracture formations.

 The problem becomes more significant and challenging to address when coinciding with a depleted formation or sub-normal formation pressure.
 This degree of depletion will be leading to the higher differential pressure between the cement slurry and the pore pressure, as can be seen in the chart below.

-In logs, this can be seen similar to the lack of or poor casing-cement bonding or micro-annulus signature (high amplitude in CBL vs. clear formation arrivals in VDL) but, with the main difference being the clarity of the formation arrivals in the VDL.
-In the presence of radial cracks, induced by bulk loss of cement filtrate, the imagen of formation arrivals, if present, will be less noticeable or weaker; this is because of the combined presence of inner (casing-cement) and outer (cement-formation) micro-annulus.
+In logs, this can be seen similar to the lack of or poor casing-cement bonding or micro-annulus signature (high amplitude in CBL vs clear formation arrivals in VDL).
+Still, the main difference is the clarity of the formation arrivals in the VDL.
+In the presence of radial cracks induced by bulk loss of cement filtrate, the images of formation arrivals, if present, will be less noticeable or weaker; this is because of the combined presence of inner (casing-cement) and outer (cement-formation) micro-annulus.

-Moreover, the answer is YES, zonal isolation is jeopardized, but this is not easily remediable.
+Most importantly, the answer is YES to the last question; zonal isolation is jeopardized, but this is not easily correctable.

 Why?
-Because every time, during a squeeze cementing operation, the casing, or a portion of it, is pressurized, and any micro annulus will tend to close, forcing the fluid inside out; limiting the space for the further flow of fluids away (both occupying fluids and squeezed cement slurry filtrate).
+Because every time, during a squeeze cementing operation, the casing, or a portion of it, is pressurized, and any micro annulus will tend to close.
+That forces the fluid inside out, limiting the space for the further flow of fluids away (both occupying fluids and squeezed cement slurry filtrate).

 Factors that can increase the success rate are perforating density and phasing, not shot penetration or diameter.
-Penetration and shot diameter would make the injectivity higher but not favor injection or flow to the affected area in the annular gap.
+Penetration and shot diameter would increase the injectivity but not favor injection or flow to the affected area in the annular gap.

 More importantly, why remediate (perforated casing + squeeze = possible casing leak in the future) if “bulk loss of cement filtrate in from permeable zones” can be prevented?
 Yes, this situation is preventable, leading to an OK cement log the first and only time.
 This must be the objective.

-Information about the possibility of this problem usually comes from the well design process, with the more professional ones incorporating it in the risk register or well construction (most common drilling) challenges table.
+Information about the possibility of this problem usually comes from the well design process.
+The more professional ones incorporate it in the risk register, or well construction (most common drilling) challenges table.
 The cement engineer should include formal elements to the cement slurry and cement placement process with this information.

-In a later post, the slurry and job design will be discussed to overcome this problem and get the best cement log right from the first time.
+Did you learn a new barrier to an excellent cement job result?
+In a later post, we will discuss the slurry and job design to overcome this problem and get the best cement log right from the first time.